 Getting Started with MeetingTango

 Welcome to MeetingTango!
-This guide will walk you through setting up your business operating system and beginning your EOS® implementation journey.
+This guide will walk you through setting up your AI-powered meeting tools so your leadership team can run structured, productive meetings from day one.

 Step 1: Set Up Your Account